vipul-sharma20/slate/docs/deployment/manual.md

 ---
 layout: default
 title: Manual
+parent: Options
-parent: Deployment
+grand_parent: Deployment
 ---

 ## Manual

-Check the [development doc](./development) if you want to manually setup the standup bot or looking for development.
+Check the [development doc](/slate/docs/development) if you want to manually setup the standup bot or looking for development.